Ottermad/ottermad.github.io/_posts/2023-08-13-QC-Course-Set-Theory.md

 $$A \subseteq B$$

+Let's look at an example

+$$\{1, 2, 3\} \subseteq \{1, 2, 3, 4\}$$

+Since all the elements in the set on the left are in the set on the right.
+In fact, a set is a subset of itself:

+$$\{1, 2, 3, 4\} \subseteq \{1, 2, 3, 4\}$$

+Because all the elements on the left are in the set on the right

 If A is a subset of B and A is not the same as B e.g. B has at least one element that is not in A then we say A is a strict subset of B and we write

 $$A \subset B$$

 ## Sizes of sets
-The size of a set of is called its cardinality.
-For finite sets it is just the number of elements in in that set.
-For infinite sets it gets more complicated but that's a topic for another post.
+The size of a set is called its cardinality.
+For finite sets, it is the number of elements in that set.
+For infinite sets, it gets more complicated but that's a topic for another post.

 We denote the size of a set with pipes e.g.